devchat-ai/devchat-vscode/README.md

   ![Generate a commit message](https://github.com/devchat-ai/devchat-vscode/assets/592493/7bd34547-762c-4f97-b792-8d05a9eb1dcf)

 - Program analysis can assist in building the necessary context.
 Suppose you want DevChat to explain some code to you.
-DevChat can perform better if it's aware of the dependent functions that the code calls.
-In this scenario, you select the target code to explain and add "symbol definitions" to the context (by clicking the plus button).
+DevChat can perform better if it's aware of the dependent functions that the code is calling.
+In this scenario, you can select the target code with DevChat to explain and add "symbol definitions" to the context (by clicking the plus button).
 DevChat will then generate a prompt that explains the target code, taking into account the dependent functions.

 ### Prompt Extension